raganwald/braythwayt.com/_posts/2025-03-20-potsticker-engineer.md

 Their was silence, then Thyme started taking, they started talking, and it went around in circles for quite some time.
 Just as the polite veneer was wearing down, Potsticker apologized but asked for a short bio-break.
 There was general relief for an excuse to take a moment, let things cool, and huddle to discuss how to move forward.

 Thyme was glad of a chance to have a private word with Potsticker.
 Could he count on Potsticker to make the necessary changes?
 Potsticker pointed out that creeping scope was not his problem, he had delivered what he was contracted to deliver.

-But wait.
+But wait!
+### lessons learned
 Potsticker considered.
 Yes, he had watched his mother using her skills to make sure a contractor delivered what was bargained for.
 But he also recalled the good contractors upselling her work outside the original scope as an additional phase.

-He suggested that Thyme go back, tell them that they would accept half of the original contacted amount for delivery in good faith and defer half until the new work was done.
-And, in addition, they were to agree to a second phase with a charge for the second phase.
+Potsticker suggested that Thyme go back, tell them that they would accept half of the original contacted amount for delivery in good faith and defer half until the new work was done.
+And, in addition, they were to agree to a second phase with an update to the contract signed off by both parties.

 "How much can you do it for," asked Thyme.
 Potsticker had a ready reply: "Half of whatever they agree to pay, but no less than half of the price I tell them."
 Thyme was dubious, but Potsticker remembered one of the contractors who negotiated an outstanding contract, and how the pitch worked.

 "Trust me, it will be your negotiation.
 My job is to toss you a soft ball, and I can't tell you the number now because they're going to tell us the number."
 ### the close
-Thyme shrugged and agreed to let Potsticker wing it.
 They reconvened, and after some preliminary affirmation of how much everyone wanted to work together and make this a great success, Potsticker asked if they could go over the requirements for the new phase of work.
 After some back and forth, the managers agreed that yes, this was a new set of requirements and they would need to set a realistic timeline for delivery.

 Potsticker, went through the requirements, in each case asking them to explain how critical this requirement was and the impact on their business should the software not support their needs.
 He made careful, handwritten notes.